-I’ve said it before and I’ll say it again: PCOS is the most common hormonal disorder of women in reproductive age and it can be reversed through lifestyle changes.
-So before anyone tells you that you can’t get pregnant with PCOS…listen to this.
+I’ve said it before and I’ll say it again: PCOS is the most common hormonal disorder of women of reproductive age and it can be reversed through lifestyle changes.
+So, before anyone tells you that you can’t get pregnant with PCOS…listen to this.
 For some people, PCOS can make it really hard to get pregnant if it goes unmanaged.
 Irregular periods, hormonal imbalances, and insulin resistance prevents ovulation and contributes to fertility issues.
 You must change your lifestyle or you can seek fertility treatment in order to conceive.
 We’ll get to more on this later!
 Hang tight!

 High Blood Pressure

 Many women with PCOS struggle with insulin resistance.
-This is when your body can’t properly process glucose, which raises your blood pressure and blood sugar.
+This is when your body can’t properly process glucose, which raises your blood pressure and blood sugar levels.
 The hike in blood pressure increases a Cyster’s chance of developing type 2 diabetes and heart disease.
 And, when pregnant, it’s even more risky, because your baby is involved!

 During pregnancy, high blood pressure (AKA hypertension) can cause preeclampsia.
 Not only does preeclampsia make you uncomfortable with headaches, vision changes, shortness of breath, abdominal pain, and nausea, but it puts your child at risk.

 Fetal growth restriction, preterm birth, placenta abruption, organ damage, and cardiovascular disease are just some of the potentially fatal results of preeclampsia on your child.
 You could also experience HELLP syndrome and eclampsia, which are severe progressions of preeclampsia that are life-threatening for the mother and baby.